DRKV333/ManaUnbound/README.md

 ## How it works

-All this mod does, is replace a single instruction in `Player.Update` using [Harmony](https://github.com/pardeike/Harmony).
+All this mod does, is replace a single instruction in `Player.Update` using tModLoader's built-in IL patcher.

 In the part that looks like this: